 - Australian Standard® for Chain of Custody of Forest Products (AS4707)

-- International PEFC Standard for Chain of Custody of Forest Based Products (PEFC ST 2002:2013)
+- International PEFC Standard for Chain of Custody of Forest and Tree Based Products (PEFC ST 2002:2020)

 This information can be integrated into existing systems a company has already implemented, such as ISO 9001 or ISO 14001 procedures.